 "So you're not procrastinating because you don't want to do it.
 You're trying to find inspiration," he says.

 "Yes," I reply.
 I somehow go on a too-long tangent about why I wanted to be a writer.
 That turned into a discussion about my frustration with people not taking beauty seriously and how I hope to write my dream profile that will hopefully prove to everyone that beauty is more than a superficial topic meant to sell lipsticks.
-In the end of it all, he asks me this question:
+At the end of it all, he asks me this question:

 "Are you really trying to find inspiration or are you not confident in your own writing because of all the pressure you put on yourself?"

 He lets me sit on that thought before telling me it's time for the hypnosis part.
 He tells me that I will I lay down on the couch with my eyes closed.
 He will pull up a chair closer to me and just talk to me.
 I must remain very silent and every once in a while he will check to see if I have fallen asleep by asking me to wiggle a finger.
 In the event I fall asleep, he will gently tap me to wake me up.
-I lay down, close my eyes, and clear my mind just listening to the phrases of encouragement and instructions he repeats over and over again, over the nature soundtrack he has playing in the background.
+I lay down, close my eyes, and clear my mind just listening to the phrases of encouragement and instructions he repeats over and over again, over the nature soundtrack he has played in the background.

 The hour really does go by fast.